 5. Relax on 4000 islands

 Si Phan Don or 4000 islands is a region in Laos where the Mekong spreads wide into an archipelago and the water slows.
 It’s an incredibly relaxing place with little towns dotted throughout and locals living a life in harmony with the rise and submission of water as the seasons pass.
 An insider tip is to stay in one of Sala Dhone Khone’s floating villas for an extra special experience of this beautiful place.
+A wonderfully relaxing beach alternative to those concerned about Laos’ lack of coastline.

 6. Meander down the Mekong